javierdlg/javierdlg.github.io/_posts/2015-1-24-Hello-Sofware-Engineering.md

 Now that the syllabus week is over, I am planning on getting ahead and finish the project ahead of time so that I don't get caught off-guard by the Friday deadline and end up with many projects, homeworks, and assignments all piled up on a single day.
 I also have to watch out that I don’t do the dumb mistakes I did last year like forgetting to upload a file, submitting the wrong Git SHA, and other issues that almost cost me the class.
 Let’s hope this class goes great like all my other CS classes.

+#####Tip of the week:
+Since this class is in Python and I have a strong C++ background, I find it very important to know that you can write and run C++ programs in Python very easily by using [Ctypes](https://docs.python.org/2/library/ctypes.html).
+These literally import C++ files as if they were part of the code.
+Very useful and usually don't have negative performance on the program (unless it's smaller than the overhead)

 \- Javier